 To remedy this, you just need to get creative and add some cushions to protect the boat.
 This can be as inexpensive as a foam pool noodle, cut in half and secured to the pontoon railing.
-If you want to invest in more than a foam pool noodle, don’t assume that a generic sponge will work.
+If you wanna invest in more than a foam pool noodle, don’t assume a generic sponge will work.
 Be certain the foam is closed-cell foam.
 If it’s not, it’ll absorb water.

 Now we’re steering a bit away from the ‘toon racks and into dock racks.
 These are ideal if you’re not planning on boating too far away from your dock and can return to retrieve your kayak when needed.